-A rebound relationship can simply be defined as a relationship that happens very quickly after a breakup and in this relationships a person tries to nurture the same feelings that they had for their ex.
+A rebound relationship can simply be defined as a relationship that happens very quickly after a breakup.
+In such relationships, a person tries to nurture the same feelings that they had for their ex.
 This starts very well initially, but because the feelings are forced, artificial and superficial, gradually a rebound relationship phases out.

-Most people take considerable time to bond with someone, it is but only natural that detachment too takes some time.
-Rebound relationships too follow phases or stages, and in a true rebound, they can be considered quite predictable.
+Most people take considerable time to bond with someone, it is but only natural that detachment also takes some time.
+Rebound relationships too follow phases or stages, and in a typical rebound, they can be considered quite predictable.

-The concept of a rebound relationship generally arises from emotional insecurity a person gets caught into after a painful breakup.
+The concept of a rebound relationship generally arises from the emotional insecurity triggered in a person after a painful breakup.
 People also feel the need to distract themselves from the hurt and jump into a rebound relationship.
 Sure, rebounds can provide a welcome distraction from the gut-wrenching grief that comes with the end of a relationship.

 The Rebound Relationship Psychology

-Rebound in love is very common in the fast modern life today where we don’t have the time or energy to heal on our own.
+Using rebounds as a replacement for love is very common in the fast, modern life today where we don’t have the time or energy to heal on our own.
 A study into rebound relationship psychology suggests that this approach may have its share of benefits too.

 Stages Of A Rebound Relationship

-Rebound relationship stereotypically but not strictly follow a certain trajectory to its ultimate destination: the breakup.
-Here we’ve tried breaking it down to stages so that one can identify where they stand.
+Rebound relationships stereotypically, but not strictly follow, a certain trajectory to its ultimate destination: the breakup.
+Here we’ve tried breaking it down into stages so that one can identify where they stand.
 There may be some differences in the rebound relationship stages for the dumper and the one who has been dumped.
 However, largely, both go through similar motions of attraction, excitement, emotional withdrawal, and disillusionment.

 In the attraction phase, you want to feel wanted again and regain some agency in a relationship, especially if you were dumped.
 Looking good, makeovers, style change, and so on becomes more important than really looking into your mental peace.